soilharmony/wp1-literature-review/README.md

   - x .......
 - When you want to add a new entry (new publication or a new TF from a publication you did before), select a row and right-click, then select "insert 1 row to the bottom" (like the image below).
 This will automatically copy the data validation rules to the new row.
 First give your new entry a unique identifier.
 <img width="400" height="200" alt="image" src="https://github.com/user-attachments/assets/a85acc25-489b-428b-8721-824ad76d7434" />

+## Analysis of the data collected during literature review

+The R & Quarto scripts in this repo can collect the information from the googlesheet and analyse them.